dchakarov/dchakarov.github.io/_posts/2020-12-15-preparing-the-way-for-m1.md

 After a few weeks or months I disconnect the now old SSD and use the iMac for another couple of months.
 If all goes well, I know I can safely wipe the SSD and get it ready for next year.

-Having done that just a month ago (the first stage), I am now in the perfect spot to create a nice list of the apps I actually use, so when my shiny new M1 MacBook Air arrives, I can be prepared.
+Having done that just a month ago (the first stage), I am now in the perfect spot to create a nice list of the apps I actually use, so when my shiny new M1 MacBook Air arrives, I can be prepared[^1].
 Here we go.

 *Telegram* - my favourite messaging app.
 Gotta love those stickers!